 Can a Trustee Borrow Money from a Trust?

-Trusts are legal structures that play a crucial role in estate planning and wealth management.
-At the heart of every trust is the trustee, the individual tasked with safeguarding and managing the trust’s assets for the benefit of its beneficiaries.
-Often times a situation will arise that requires a trustee to borrow money from a trust in order to satisfy a short-term need of the beneficiaries or the trust itself.
+Trusts are legal structures that help with estate planning and wealth management.
+At the heart of every trust is the trustee, the individual responsible for safeguarding and managing the trust’s assets for the benefit of the trust and trust’s beneficiaries.
+Often times a situation will arise that requires a trustee to borrow money from the trust to satisfy a short-term need of the beneficiaries or the trust itself.

 Can a trustee borrow money from a trust?